-Milton Keynes is a new city conceived in the 1960s and built over the past 50 years to become the most successful UK new town with a population of 265,000.
-The city could grow to up to 400,000 over the next 30 years.
-The city, based on a US style grid network is supported by high quality roads, generous parking provision in the city centre and complementary segregated cycle and pedestrian networks.
-Milton Keynes is a centre for the demonstration of new transport technologies with several live trials of autonomous vehicles, C-ITS and vehicle electrification currently underway.
+Milton Keynes is a new city conceived in the 1960s and built over the past 50 years to become the most successful UK new town with a population of 265,000, which could grow to up to 400,000 over the next 30 years.
+The outline of the city, based on a US style grid network, is supported by high quality roads and generous parking provision in the city centre.
+Additionally, complementary segregated cycle and pedestrian networks offer lots of space for walking and cycling.
+Currently, Milton Keynes is becoming a centre for the demonstration of new transport technologies with several live trials of autonomous vehicles, cooperative intelligent transport systems (C-ITS) and vehicle electrification.

 CoEXist use cases in Milton Keynes